 Common Name: Little Penguin, Blue Penguin, Little Blue Penguin, Fairy Penguin, Korora Penguin, White-Flippered Penguin, Australian Penguin

 Scientific Family: Spheniscidae

-- Bill: Black with a thick culmen, slightly hooked tip, pale underside
+- Bill: Thick, black, slightly hooked tip, paler underside

 - Size: 13-15 inches long with 11-14-inch wingspan, chunky build, short tail

 - Colors: Blue-black, gray, white, brown, black, pink

 - Markings: Genders are similar though males tend to be slightly larger and heavier than females.
 These penguins have countershaded plumage with slate blue-gray or blue-black coloration above and white or grayish-white underparts.
 The face may show a paler cheek patch, and the underparts may be stained with dirt from these penguins' habit of hiding under bushes and nesting in borrows.
 The flippers are slightly darker and may show a thin white edge on each side, which can make the flippers look narrower.
 The eyes are gray-black or blue-gray, and the legs and feet range from pink to pinkish-white with gray soles and black talons.
 Juveniles look similar to adults but generally show more gray on the underparts and the upperparts may be slightly paler.
 Young birds also have smaller bills.

 Foods, Diet, and Foraging

 These penguins spend much of their time at sea during the day, and at night prefer rocky shores or scrub habitats, including forest edges near coastlines.
 They can be found on either sandy beaches or in areas of rocky scree, as long as there is sufficient cover to help them feel secure.